 Dr. Cort teaches classes in ‘Quantitative Methods in Sustainability’; Corporate Responsibility in Oil and Gas’, Corporate Responsibility in Wine and Agriculture’ and ‘Business Solutions in Constrained Natural Resource Systems’.
 He also serves as the Faculty Co-Director for the Yale Center for Business and the Environment (CBEY) and the Yale Initiative on Sustainable Finance (YISF).
 He holds a Ph.D. in Civil and Environmental Engineering, Master’s and Bachelor’s degrees in Biochemistry and a Professional Engineer’s license in California.
 Dr. Cort previously served as Director of Sustainability Advisory services for TUV Rheinland and Det Norske Veritas where he consulted on sustainability matters including metrics, risk management and auditing practices.

-Kristen has over 23 years of experience with Deloitte.
-Kristen is a CPA (CT, MO), CGMA and is GRI certified.
+Kristen has over 24 years of experience with Deloitte.
+Kristen is a CPA (CT, MO) and CGMA.
+Kristen completed the Berkeley Law Executive Education Certification: ESG: Navigating the Board’s Role.
 She began her career with Deloitte in the Audit and Advisory services practice.
 She has also served in Deloitte’s National Office in several different capacities and served in a role working with the deputy CEO of Deloitte LLP focusing on regulatory and public policy matters.

-Kristen serves as a member of the Eureka College Board of Trustees, the Stamford 2030 Advisory Board, and the Financial Women’s Association.
+Kristen serves as a member of the Eureka College Board of Trustees and the Financial Women’s Association.

 Mr. Riesenberg is the Director of Legal and Regulatory Policy at SASB.
 He is the former Deputy General Counsel of Ernst & Young LLP responsible for regulatory matters, primarily involving the U.S. Securities and Exchange Commission and the Public Company Accounting Oversight Board.
 Mr. Riesenberg worked at EY from 1993 to 2013 where he was extensively involved in the major legislative and regulatory developments affecting the accounting profession.
 Previously he served for seven years as an Assistant General Counsel at the SEC, where he handled courts of appeals and Supreme Court litigation and international legal matters.
 He was the recipient of the Manuel F. Cohen Outstanding SEC Younger Attorney Award in recognition of his handling of several significant SEC enforcement cases.
 He also worked as a law clerk for a federal district court judge in Washington, D.C., as a litigator at the U.S. Department of Justice Lands and Natural Resources Division, and as an associate at the law firm of Arnold & Porter in Washington, D.C.